pyiron/pyiron_atomistics/docs/faq.md

 The potential can then be used by assigning `job.potential = custom_potential`.

-## How to extend the potential database inside pyiron?
+## How to extend the potential database inside pyiron_atomistics?
-By default pyiron provides access to the OpenKIM and NIST databases for interatomic potentials and individual potentials can be added as discussed above.
+By default, pyiron_atomistics provides access to the OpenKIM and NIST databases for interatomic potentials and individual potentials can be added as discussed above.
 While there was an option to extend the default database this option was disabled as it decreased the reproducibility of simulation protocols.

 ## How to link your own executable?
-The linking of executables is explained as part of the installation in the section of advanced configuarion options.
-By default pyiron links to the executables provided by conda but you can accelerate you calculation by compiling your own version of a given simulation code which is optimized for your hardware.
+The linking of executables is explained as part of the installation in the section of advanced configuration options.
+By default, pyiron_atomistics links to the executables provided by conda, but you can accelerate your calculation by compiling your own version of a given simulation code which is optimized for your hardware.

 ## How to send a calculation to the background ?
 While most examples execute calculations inline or in modal mode, it is also possible to send calculation in the